davidgma/fresh-food-old-version/doc/S060 theory.md

 This section sets out the theories behind the main diet rules and the fresh food rules.

 You don't need to read any of this if you aren't interested.
-You can skip to the practical details further down.
+You can skip to the practical details section.

 In the past 200 or so years, and especially in the past 40 years, there has been a huge increase in certain diseases.
 They broadly fit into the following categories: